Steps In The Process

 - Thailand, 24 to 36 months.

 Home Study.
-The process to have your home study competed, USCIS approval and dossier prepared and submitted, takes three to five months for Korea; four to six months in Morocco; six to eight months in China, and six to nine months in Thailand.
+The process to have your home study completed, USCIS approval and dossier prepared and submitted, takes three to five months for Korea; four to six months in Morocco; six to eight months in China, and six to nine months in Thailand.
 The adopting family has some control over the home study by how quickly supporting documents are completed.

 Assignment.
-From when the home study is done and the dossier is submitted, in Korea, the referral is presented in as little as two to four weeks.
-In China, often families have an identified child when the process is initiated.
+The length of time from when the dossier is submitted to the assignment is as little as two to four weeks in Korea.
+In China, families often have an identified child when the process is initiated.
 The formal referral will still take two or three months.
 In Morocco, we anticipate six to nine months for the assignment; In Thailand, anticipate a year or more for the assignment.